absu5530/langidentification/README.md

 fastText builds on the skipgram model by representing words as a sum of the vector representations of their constituent character n-grams and training with the goal of independently predicting the presence of context words.
-"Positive" examples, being the actual context words, and "negative" examples, being other words randomly drawn from the vocabulary, are used
+"Positive" examples, being the actual context words, and "negative" examples, being other words randomly drawn from the vocabulary, are used to train on.

 For example, in the sentence `She is a pretty cat.`, if the target word is `pretty`, over the course of training, the vector representation for `pretty` should evolve to be closer to the representations for the words `a` and `cat` and further from other randomly sampled words, such as `computer` or `dirt`.
-As the word vector for `pretty` is adjusted during this process, so are the constituent character n-gram vectors, e.g. `pre`, `etty` and `rett`.
+As the word vector for `pretty` is adjusted during this process, so are the constituent character n-gram vectors, e.g. for `pre`, `etty` and `rett`.

+The intuition here is that training subword representations helps to more accurately capture nuances in word morphology.

 The character n-grams used for the models in this package are between two and four characters long.
 The vector representations learned are in 50 dimensions.